 Shortly before a live broadcast, Daniel finally had a panic attack: "I sat alone in the office and had a hard time breathing.
 That's when I thought: If I make it through this show, then I'll change something.
 That was an alarm signal for me."
 He began to look more deeply into personal development, exploring happiness and contentment.
 Daniel: "What am I actually fighting for?
 What is worth fighting for?
-I wanted to answer those questions, and I started looking more and more into my story.
-I tried to understand my patterns and beliefs and stop running blindly through life."
+I wanted to answer these questions and I started to look more and more into my story.
+I tried to find out my patterns and Beliefs To understand and stop running blindly through life."

 Daniel wants to pass on this knowledge and share it with his community, especially his young fans.
 However, he still doesn't see himself as a coach or consultant.
 Daniel: "I am an entertainer and want to encourage people to laugh.
 I am an entertainer, but not a guru.
 Just a simple boy from the street - exactly the one I always rejected back then.
 I am who I am.
 That's fine and that's enough for me."

 How has the presenter defined happiness and contentment for himself?
 Daniel Aminati: "For me, happiness is a circumstance that has something to do with the outside.
 It's things that give you happy moments from the outside.
-Contentment, on the other hand, is for me a state of inner peace and the acceptance of self-love, which only has something to do with external happiness in certain moments.
-That's why contentment ranks higher than happiness for me."
-So, inner contentment for Daniel is a state of harmony and self-acceptance.
+Contentment, on the other hand, is for me a state of inner peace and acceptance of the Self-lovethat has something to do with external happiness only at certain moments.
+That's why contentment for me is ranked higher than happiness."
+So for Daniel, inner contentment is a state of harmony and self-acceptance.

 But pain and suffering are also a natural part of life for Daniel: "Pain has an incredible energy that you can transform into power."
 It always serves as a chance to look at the attitude from which this pain arises.
 The next step is to make a conscious decision to stop taking that attitude.
 Daniel: "When you feel like you can't do it anymore, then you have to make a decision for yourself: Do I continue like this now and waste my time or do I turn this into something positive?"

 What would Daniel Aminati recommend to young people who have no clear structure in life and are looking for orientation?
-In the interview he says: "When I look at my own life, it started to be fun when I learned to accept myself.
-The keyword is authenticity.
+In the interview, he says: "When I look at my own life, it started to be fun when I learned to accept myself.
+The keyword is Authenticity.
 What do you really want?
-Self-acceptance is key - and joy.
+Self-acceptance is the key - and joy.
 Those are very crucial pillars for me."

 What are Daniel's goals and dreams for the future?
-"I have a desire to be happy.
-I don't want to tie my happiness and satisfaction to things I can't control.
+"I have the desire to be happy.
+I want to find my happiness and my Satisfaction to things that I can't control.
 Dinge that fulfill me, I can only do as well as possible and with conviction.
 I am an entertainer.
 Flexibility is important to me and I try to get the best out of every moment.
 I need variety and am not dependent on anyone.
 My tip: Do what you want to do and what you enjoy doing.
 Develop your own stages - the main thing is to have fun!